-2.2 DISCRIPTION OF THE MUNICIPAL AREA
+2.2 DESCRIPTION OF THE MUNICIPAL AREA

 The name of the municipality is Blouberg named after the Blouberg Mountains range.
 Blouberg Local Municipality was originally established in the year 2000 after the amalgamation of the then Bochum- My-Darling TLC, Alldays -Buysdorp TLC and other portions of Moletji- Matlala TLC.
 This municipality is one of the four municipalities constituting Capricorn District municipality.
 Other municipalities constituting the Capricorn District municipality are Lepelle- Nkumpi, Mole mole and Polokwane.
 The municipality covers an area of about 9,248.44km2 (this includes the newly incorporated areas).
-The total population is estimated at 172 601 with the total number of Households at 43 747.
-Average household size is 5.72 (Source: Community Survey, 2016).
+The total population stands at 192 109 with the total number of Households at 57,575.
+The population in the Blouberg local municipality has grown by 9, 7% while the households number increased by 13.3%.
+(Source: STATS SA Census 2022).

 Blouberg Local Municipality is situated approximately 95 kilometers from Polokwane towards the far northern part of the Capricorn District Municipality.
-It is bordered by Polokwane on the south, Mole mole on the southwest, Makhado on the northeast, Lephalale on the Northwest, Mogalakwena on the southwest and Musina on the north.
+It is bordered by Polokwane on the south, Molemole on the southwest, Makhado on the northeast, Lephalale on the Northwest, Mogalakwena on the southwest and Musina on the north.